datthinh1801/OxLet/README.md

 </p>

 ## Acknowledgement
-Thanks [Ky Luong](https://github.com/luong07734) for helping me to test and demo this tool on MacOS.
+Thanks [@luong07734](https://github.com/luong07734) for helping me to test and demo this tool on MacOS.

 ## Installation guide
 ### Step 1: Download Python 3